A Penny Well Spent

 ‘Ah, I was wondering why a patisserie would need so many toilets,’ said the captain.

 HyJean’s idea was to visit Walter Crapp in disguise – posing as local businesspeople looking to purchase toilets – to try and find out information.
 They were now running through their back story one last time before they left, with Suds posing as the receptionist.
-They picked up their false IDs and Suds took off the blonde wig he’d been wearing.
+They picked up their false IDs and Suds took off the blonde curly wig he’d been wearing.
 He was quite the method actor.

 They had gone undercover the year before to spy on a company that was selling knock off wet wipes.
-Whilst working in the factory making them, they discovered that the company had just been using regular cloths, dipped in water and sprayed with air freshener.
+Whilst working in the factory making them, they had discovered that the company had just been using regular cloths, dipped in water and sprayed with air freshener.
 The grime fighters were caught out though, when the captain was found cleaning the boss’s office during his lunch break.
 Cleanliness had often been both Captain Clean’s greatest strength and biggest weakness.

 ‘I’m still not sure about Bob Holness,’ said Suds.
 ‘What if they used to watch Blockbusters?’